mr-wellick/ds-and-algos-in-c/src/stacks/README.md

     - remove the top item (POP)
     - look at the top item, without removing it
     - check to see if the stack is empty

+# Common use cases

+- Undo in your word processor.

+- Evaluating math expressions.

+- Converting from infix expressions to postfix expressions.

+- Tracking where to return from C++ function calls.

+- They are so fundamental that a stack is hard-wired into every CPU.

+- Solving mazes.